Juan Elenter

 Bio

-I'm originally from the beautiful city of Montevideo, Uruguay, where I obtained a BSc. in Electrical Engineering from UdelaR.
+I hold an MA in Statistics and Data Science from The Wharton School , and I'm originally from the beautiful city of Montevideo, Uruguay, where I obtained a BSc. in Electrical Engineering from UdelaR.
 During my undergrad, I was a software developer at IBM .
-If any of this sparks your interest, or if you want share some Yerba Mate , feel free to reach out.
+If any of this sparks your interest, or if you want share some Mate, feel free to reach out.

 My work

-On the theory side, I work on duality-based constrained optimization, which is particularly relevant in the context of LLM fine tuning and foundation models.
+On the theory side, I work on duality-based constrained optimization, which is particularly relevant in the context of large model fine tuning.
 This endeavour is about obtaining models that not only excel at a main task, but also adhere to requirements such as safety, invariance, robustness and fairness.
-For instance, my last paper shows that, in many learning problems, dual subgradient methods yield near-feasible solutions, without randomization, despite non-convexity.
+For instance, my last paper shows that, in many learning problems, dual subgradient methods yield near-optimal and near-feasible solutions, without randomization, despite non-convexity.

 On the applications side, I have delved into data-centric ML and explored the following questions:

-- Which set of samples should I label next so that my model is the best possible with the lowest labelling cost ?
+- What area of the sample space should I explore next so that my model improves the most with the lowest labelling cost ?

 - How should I continuously finetune my model as new data, with different properties, gets collected ?